 |Is there a minimum GRE requirement?|

-No. Each application is reviewed individually, however, an average GRE score range to be competitive would be:
+No, each application is reviewed individually, however, an average GRE score range in the 60% would be competative.

 |Is there a minimum GPA requirement?|

-No. Each transcript is reviewed looking for grade trends.
-If the student has challenged himself or herself intellectually by taking courses outside of their major, or if grades in later years have improved significantly, these are factors that will mitigate in a student's favor.
+No, each transcript is reviewed looking for grade trends.
+If the student has challenged himself or herself intellectually by taking courses outside of their major.
 The average GPA is currently 3.2.

 |Program Questions||Expand All|